Joel-Adving/uNode/readme.md

 72475.875 requests/second
 ```

-## Comparisons with other popular frameworks
+## Comparison with other relevant frameworks

 #### Go net/http